nam-k-nguyen/pal-ranking-script/README.md

 # PAL Ranking Script

-A script written with Javascript to automate the job ranking process on the PAL system by the Univerity of Cincinnati.
+A puppeteer script written with JavaScript to automate the job ranking process on the PAL system by the Univerity of Cincinnati.

 <br/>